mpneuried/connect-redis-sessions/README.md

 - **wipe** : *( `Number`, default = `600` )*
 The interval in second after which the timed out redis sessions are wiped.
 No value less than 10 allowed.
 - **ttl** : *( `Number`, default = `7200` )*
-Redis session timeout to wipe the session on idle time
+Redis session timeout to wipe the session on idle time.
+Must be over `10`.
+If you set a value `< 10` the module will use `10` instead.

 ## Session Object